offsky-studio/KurrentDB-Swift/README.md

 // the group of subscription
 let groupName = "myGroupTest"

-let persistentSubscription = client.persistentSubscriptions(of: .specified(streamIdentifier, group: groupName))
+let persistentSubscription = client.streams(of: .specified(streamIdentifier)).persistentSubscriptions(group: groupName)

 // Create it to specified identifier of streams. try await persistentSubscription.create()